specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/customization-publishing-test-results-to-multiple-test-suite.md

 {% endhint %}

 {% hint style="warning" %}
+With SpecSync v5 or later you can use the [hierarchies feature](../features/common-synchronization-features/synchronizing-test-case-hierarchies.md) to synchronize the Test Case hierarchies using Test Suites.
+When selecting a hierarchy for publishing test results (for example by using the `--hierarchy` option), SpecSync will ensure that the test execution results are published to all Test Suites in the selected hierarchy.

+The *Multi-suite publish* customization remains available for backward compatibility.
+{% endhint %}

+{% hint style="warning" %}
 The Multi-suite publish customization is not supported in TFS 2017.
 {% endhint %}

 In order to enable the customization, the `customizations/multiSuitePublishTestResults` section of the configuration has to be enabled.
 The list of all possible settings can be found in the [customization configuration reference](../../reference/configuration/configuration-customizations.md).
-Since the Test Suites have to be in the same Test Plan, specifying the `testPlanId` setting is mandatory.
+Since the Test Suites have to be in the same Test Plan, specifying the `testPlan` setting is mandatory.

 The following example shows a basic configuration.